open-spaced-repetition/srs-benchmark/README.md

 - FSRS v4: the upgraded version of FSRS, made better with help from the community.
 - FSRS-4.5: the minorly improved version based on FSRS v4.
 The shape of the forgetting curve has been changed.
 - FSRS-5: the latest version of FSRS.
 Unlike the previous versions, it uses the same-day review data.
 Same-day reviews are used only for training, and not for evaluation.
-    - FSRS-5 default param.: FSRS-5 with default parameters (which have been obtained by running FSRS-5 on all 20 thousand collections).
+    - FSRS-5 default param.: FSRS-5 with default parameters (which have been obtained by running FSRS-5 on all 10 thousand collections).
     - FSRS-5 pretrain: FSRS-5 where only the first 4 parameters (values of initial stability after the first review) are optimized and the rest are set to default.
     - FSRS-5 binary: FSRS which treats `hard` and `easy` ratings as `good`.
     - FSRS-5 preset: different parameters are used for each preset.
 The minimum number of presets in Anki is one, a preset can be applied to multiple decks.
     - FSRS-5 deck: different parameters are used for each deck.
-    - FSRS-5 recency: FSRS-5 trained on recency weighted reviews.
+    - FSRS-5 recency: FSRS-5 trained with reviews being weighted based on their recency, such that older reviews affect the loss function less and newer reviews affect it more.
 - FSRS-rs: the Rust port of FSRS-5.
 See also: https://github.com/open-spaced-repetition/fsrs-rs
 - GRU: a type of neural network that's often used for making predictions based on a sequence of data.
 It's a classic in the field of machine learning for time-related tasks.
     - GRU-P: a variant of GRU that removes the forgetting curve and predicts the probability of recall directly.